YazdanZ/dotfiles/README.md

 Workspaces can be in one of the following 3 states: <img align="right" src="https://github.com/Unixado/dotfiles/blob/master/.config/SetupScreenShots/PolybarWorkspaces.png">

-1. Empty (No windows open) - glyph on the left
+1. Empty (No windows open) - left glyph
-2. Occupied (One or more windows open) - glyph in the center
+2. Occupied (One or more windows open) - center glyph
-3. Focused (Current open workspace) - glyph on the right
+3. Focused (Current open workspace) - right glyph

 Workspaces can only be in one state at a time.
 If a workspace is "Focused" and "Empty", it will have a "Focused" state.
 The same is also true for "Occupied" and "Focused" workspaces.